rudimusmaximus/FENDp6/DESIGN_NOTES.md

 ### Step 1.
 Break down the app into a hierarchy of components.
 Draw a box around each React component.

 - App
-  - AddBook (find book)
+  - BookCase (MyBookList)
-  - MyBookList
+    - BookShelf
       - Book
-      - BookShelfAssigner
+        - BookShelfAssigner (Changer)
+  - Search (AddBook, find book)

 ### Step 2.
 Determine the data in our app.